 2) Bangkok to Ayutthaya Day Trip Options

-3) Minibus – one of the cheapest way of getting to Ayutthaya would be by minibus.
-These busses leave from the Mo Chit station, costs around $2, and take approximately 90 minutes to get there.
+One of the cheapest way of getting to Ayutthaya from Bangkok will be by minibus.
+These busses leave from the Mo Chit Station in Bangkok and take approximately 90 minutes to get there.

 3) How to Get Around